nathanrsfba/Creeping-Dark-2/README.md

 Server Installation
 -------------------

+The CurseForge project page has a server pack that should contain everything you need to run a server.

+If for whatever reason you need to create a server manually:

 This was tested with Java 8.
-Later versions may not work.
-Server testing is ongoing, and should be considered alpha-quality for now.
+Later versions will probably not work.

 * Install a copy of Creeping Dark 2 as described above
 * Download the installer for